Magazine

-"I've always been fascinated by Jewish heroism throughout history," Konikov, a married resident of Bat Ayin, shares.
+"I've always been fascinated by Jewish heroism throughout history," Konikov, a resident of Bat Ayin, shares.
 "From resistance movements in ghettos to our time today, it has always been my ambition to work in this field.
 Nine years ago, I got the chance to pursue my dream by joining an international Krav Maga school run by my cousin, who teaches it worldwide."
-Now, he encourages men to do the same, to be prepared for any scenario.
+Now, he encourages everyone to do the same, to be prepared for any scenario.

 Why Krav Maga?
 Why not judo techniques, for example?

 "The techniques learned in Krav Maga are closest to real-life scenarios.
-In judo, for instance, there's a concept of 'throwing' the opponent down.
+In judo, for instance, there's a concept of throwing the opponent down.
 But if the opponent is very strong or heavy, this may not work.
-Krav Maga, unlike other martial arts that 'drag out' solutions, emphasizes ending an encounter as quickly as possible."
+Krav Maga, unlike other martial arts that drag out solutions, emphasizes ending an encounter as quickly as possible."

 He emphasizes the need for awareness above all.

-What do you mean by 'awareness'?
+What do you mean by awareness?
 We can't walk down the street in constant fear.

 "True, we shouldn't be paranoid, but we need awareness.
-There's a way to identify a 'lone attacker' by noticing certain behavioral signs.
+There's a way to identify a lone attacker by noticing certain behavioral signs.
 A lone attacker operates without consulting anyone, acting on impulse, often carrying a weapon like a knife or screwdriver.
 The attack happens in a split second, making it hard to prevent.
 Therefore, heightened awareness is vital to spot suspicious behavior and appearance."

 What should we look for?